Updated: February 2024

 Since we first wrote this beginner’s guide nearly a decade ago, vaping has changed significantly.
-There is a wider variety of vape devices and vape juices.
-Crucially, the devices are both better and easier to use and there are more e-liquid choices.
+There is a wider variety of vape devices, devices are easier to use and there are more e-liquid choices.

-We also have a decade more of research and vaping has been endorsed by the UK government and a host of charities and organisations, from the NHS Cancer Research to the Royal College of Physicians.
+We also have a decade more of research, and vaping has been endorsed by the UK government and a host of charities and organisations, from the NHS and Cancer Research to the Royal College of Physicians.

 There’s never been a better time to ditch cigarettes and switch to vaping.
 You’ll find this guide contains all the basics you need to get started, with plenty of links to further resources for those who want to know more.

 - What is vaping?

 - Vape devices/e-cigarettes

 - Which vape device should new vapers buy?

 - Vape juice/e-liquid